Written By: Eric @ MensUnderwearGuide.com, Founder and Head Writer of MensUnderwearGuide.com

 Styles of Men’s Briefs

-- Classic briefs: These are the “standard” briefs, also known as full-cut briefs.
-The fabric covering the leg comes down from half-way to three-quarters between your waistband and crotch.
+These are the “standard” men’s briefs, with the design going back for several decades.
+The fabric covering the leg comes down around three-quarters or more between your waistband and crotch.
 In the world of briefs, these provide the most coverage.
 If they are white, sometimes they are derisively called “tighty-whiteys.”
+Although classic men’s briefs are out-of-style, they are experiencing a slight comeback by younger guys looking for a retro look.

-- Bikini briefs: Also known as tanga briefs.
+Bikini or tanga briefs are the most revealing from the front of men’s briefs.
 The only fabric connecting bikini briefs’ front and back portions is either the waistband or a thin piece of fabric.
-These briefs are the most revealing, and you can learn more about bikini/tanga briefs by reading my guide here.
+Bikini and tanga briefs ooze sex appeal, plus they are quite useful in hot climates.
+However, you won’t get much selection because they are a niche category.
+You can learn more about men’s bikini/tanga briefs by reading my guide here.

 Pricing Men’s Briefs